CiscoDevNet/terraform-provider-aci/gen/docs/test_configuration.md

 - Multi-parent type compatibility scenario when a class has 2+ parent types (renders the second Parent class with a single `.test.id` instance and verifies the resource applies under it).
 - Explicit plan-shape assertion that a replace-trigger step shows destroy+create (currently only implicit via apply success).
 - RequiresReplace coverage strategy:
   - Implicit coverage when a property's Create and Update values differ (Terraform auto-plans replace as part of the update step).
+Free-form string properties always satisfy this because §3 auto-derives distinct `"<attr>_1"` / `"<attr>_2"` values.
-  - **Gap to address:** RequiresReplace properties where Create == Update (e.g. required free-form strings auto-derived to `test_<attr>` for both buckets).
-Needs either smarter auto-derivation that detects `RequiresReplace=true` and forces a differing Update value, or an explicit replace-trigger scenario in the template.
+  - **Gap to address:** RequiresReplace properties whose `test_config` override pins Create == Update, or whose `ValidValues` only contain a single member.
+The (future) template Update step should detect these and either widen the value set or emit an explicit replace-trigger scenario.

 ### Generator code follow-ups (not template scope)

-- **`IsNaming` vs `Required` for stable test names:** `generateStringValues()` currently gives `test_<attr>` to every required free-form string.
-In ACI required ≈ naming most of the time, but the code does not enforce that.
-Decide whether to (a) tighten the gate to `p.metaDetails["isNaming"]` so non-naming required strings get `_create`/`_update` variance (better Update-bucket coverage), or (b) confirm "required → stable name" is intentional and update the in-code comment at `property.go:654` to match.
 - **Silent-skip diagnostics for dropped parents:** Both "3+ parents" (auto-resolver bails at `i >= 2`) and "parent with no resource and no `NoMetaFile` entry" (`getResourceNameForClass` returns empty) are dropped with only a Trace-level log.
 Consider emitting a Warning-level diagnostic in either case so coverage gaps are visible to whoever runs the generator.
 - **Multi-target only exercises the first two `Target`-role entries via `tDn` Create/Update.** For relations with 3+ concrete targets (e.g., `fvRsDomAtt`'s four domain types), the additional targets render in HCL but are never assigned to `tDn`.
 Decide whether to auto-emit additional scenarios per remaining target, or document/codify the override pattern that walks `tDn` through every target.